 any criminal convictions that are unrelated to the job

-These are called protected grounds or protected characteristics.
-You can’t be treated differently than others in the workplace based on a protected characteristic.
+The law calls these protected characteristics.
+You can’t be treated badly or unfairly in the workplace based on a protected characteristic.
 If you are, you’ve experienced discrimination.

 This protection applies in all aspects of employment

 The protection against discrimination applies in all aspects of your employment.
 It applies in hiring, firing, wages, benefits, hours, and other terms and conditions of work.
 This means an employer cannot factor a protected characteristic into:

 not hiring you

 discriminating against you in some other way in your job

 The protected characteristic does not need to be the only or main reason for a decision or action by an employer.
 It’s discrimination if the characteristic is a factor in your treatment.
 For example, if you weren’t hired in part because of your religion or sex, that’s discrimination.

 The protection includes the workplace environment

 Employers must provide a discrimination-free workplace.
 They may be liable for discrimination, including harassment, by their workers in the workplace.